COSMAC VIP

 The COSMAC VIP (1977) was an early microcomputer that was aimed at video games.
-Essentially, it was a COSMAC ELF with a supplementary CDP1861/CDP1864 video display chip.
+Essentially, it was a COSMAC Elf with a supplementary CDP1861/CDP1864 video display chip.
 For a price of US$275, it could be purchased from RCA by mail order.
 It came in kit form, and had to be assembled.
 Its dimensions were 22 × 28 cm, and it had an RCA 1802 processor; along with a crystal clock operating at 1.76 MHz.
-(Note: The clock speed of many early microcomputers was derived from the base NTSC colorburst frequency of 3.5795 MHz (315M/88), using a common TV crystal at that frequency or a simple multiple, obtaining e.g. the 1.79 MHz used in many 6502-based machines, reducing costs and simplifying production of colour graphics.
+(Note: The clock speed of many early microcomputers was derived from the base NTSC color burst frequency of 3.5795 MHz (315M/88), using a common TV crystal at that frequency or a simple multiple, obtaining e.g. the 1.79 MHz used in many 6502-based machines, reducing costs and simplifying production of colour graphics.
 The VIP is somewhat unique in not using a standard NTSC crystal, but a slight deviation to 1.76064 MHz, in order to match the even simpler-than-usual timing of the extremely cheap, but also extremely rudimentary "Pixie" video generator chip with the TV signal (as per its contemporaries, a single synchronised clock ran the entire system).
 It also, for reasons best known to the COSMAC designers, prefers a strict adherence to the 60.00 Hz field timing of interlaced, monochrome 525-line televisions and monitors, even though the system's progressive frame-scan thus enforced a line rate of 15.72 kHz, somewhat lower than both the monochrome and color TV standards.
 Possibly they mistook the nominal rates of the standard as being maxima - a mistake exposed by most other early computers producing eminently TV-compatible signals of approximately, and often somewhat higher than the nominal color 59.94 Hz and 15.734 kHz, using standard NTSC crystals and not much more complex circuitry.)
 It had 2 KB (2048 bytes) of RAM, which could be expanded to 4 KB on board, and 32 KB via an expansion slot.
 Its 5V DC CDP18S023 power supply had an output of 600 mA.
 I/O ports could be added to connect to sensors, interface relays, an ASCII keyboard, or a printer.